-With couples, friends and family, I find this spectrum of relationship development a helpful guide to enlarging your personal internal capacity to compassionately and mercifully work with uncomfortable situations in relationships—Don
+With couples, friends, and family, I find this spectrum of relationship development a helpful guide to enlarging your internal capacity to compassionately and mercifully work with uncomfortable situations in relationships—Don.

 Four Points of Differentiation